circleci/circleci-docs/jekyll/_cci2/testing-orbs.md

 Sometimes you will want to test how your orbs interact with external services.
 There are several possible approaches depending on circumstances:

-* Make your orb support a dry-run functionality of whatever it is interacting with, and use that mode in your tests
+* Make your orb support a dry-run functionality of whatever it is interacting with, and use that mode in your tests.
 * Do real interactions, using a properly set up test account and a separate repository that runs those tests using a published dev version of your orb.
 * Spin up a local service in another container of your job.